 SSP Onlinelog on from home to participate in online classes and virtual activities

-The Pre-College Program is a residential experience only.
-The Harvard campus will be your home for the two full weeks of the program.
-You will live with other Pre-College students in a Harvard house, and have the opportunity to explore Cambridge and the Boston area as if you were really in college.
+The 4-Week Secondary School Program and the 2-Week Pre-College Program are entirely residential experiences.
+The Harvard campus will be your home for the full two or four weeks .
+You will live with other students in your program in a Harvard house or dorm, and have the opportunity to explore Cambridge and the Boston area as if you were really in college.

 Eligibility Requirements